lnbngan2836/p8105_hw2_nl2836/HW2.md

 # Problem 1

-Read the dataset into R Studio, then clean up accordingly.
+Read the dataset pols-month into R Studio, then clean up accordingly.

 ``` r
 pols_data =